Categories

 4. I’ve learnt not to wait until I complete a project or until a boss pats me on the back before adding my little wins to my brag book, after all, that’s why we call them ‘Little wins’.

-My brag book is a place I enter every little detail of what made me happy at the moment with my job or something that I thought I couldn’t do, but I did.
+My brag book is a place where I enter every little detail of what made me happy at the moment with my job or something that I thought I couldn’t do, but I did.
 One could call it a little memoir of wins.
 Like, the time I wanted to go for a run, but my body was pulling me back.
 Running for seven minutes made me feel happy with myself, and that’s something for a brag.
 Once, I took it upon myself to work on developing a tool that would make the project management swifter for the team.
 Having that initiative and starting was a win for me.
 I added it to my brag book.

 Sometimes, I go through my brag book and marvel at the things I let myself do.
-I’ve dabbled in a lot of things quite alright, but the truth is, I took the step, and I covered grounds.
+I’ve dabbled in a lot of things quite alright, but the truth is, I took the step, and I covered the grounds.
 Looking back, there’s only so much I could do, and I did those things.

 Having a brag book would help so much in a time like this.
 COVID-19 has made it very easy for the mind to fall into thinking traps that make us doubt ourselves even more.
 During this period, reading our brag books would go a long way in uplifting our spirits and helping us see why we were chosen for a particular role, and why we deserve every good thing in life.